yohasebe/monadic-chat-cli/README.md

 ### System-Wide Functions

 You can call up the function menu anytime.
-To invoke the function menu, type `help` at the prompt or press `CTRL-L`.
+To invoke the function menu, type `help` or `menu`

 <img src="./doc/img/select-feature-menu.png" width="700px"/>